rmkatti/surf_2012/README.rst

 * BLAS (including headers)
 * GSL (including headers)

-Finally, some of the examples require matplotlib.
+Finally, some of the examples have additional dependencies:

+* matplotlib 1.1

 Note that older versions of the indicated packages may work, but they have not been tested.